Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Activate SharePoint Feature
 ----------------------------------

-Activate a SharePoint feature with specific ID with the help of Microsoft Flow.
+Activate a SharePoint feature with specific ID with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters